RubenMardonesVarela/verbio/README.md

 ./verbio_run "your paragraph" (the paragraph must be passed as parameter in quotes)

+* there is also an already compiled version for linux, it can be found on bin/Linux, in case the building process is not sucessfully completed.

 Run unit test
 -------------------

-There are some unit tests that can be run to test different cases
+There are some unit tests that can be run to test different cases.

 cd build/test